My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Q: Do you think the "Hallyu" (popularity of South Korean movies, TV shows and music, called the "Korean Wave") will last long?

 A: Actually, the Korean Wave is different from the way I like Korea.
 The Japanese love Korean actors mostly for their nice dress and handsome appearance.
-But I hope actors with excellent acting ability like Sul Kyung-gu will be more popular in Japan in the future.
+But I hope actors with excellent acting ability like Sol Kyung-gu will be more popular in Japan in the future.